Corporate control of farmers

 has expensive seed monopoly (Des Moines Register, 17 October 2008)

-GM specialist increases technology
+GM specialist increases

-fees in USA
+technology fees in USA

 The antidote - 'Enlightened Agriculture'

-for special chemical mixtures against GM 'superweeds'
+gears up for special chemical mixtures against GM 'superweeds'

-Canadian Court
+Canadian Court backs farming

-backs farming totalitarianism
+totalitarianism

 Database of scientists ties to industry

-The
+The Implications

-Implications of the Percy Schmeiser Decision by E. Ann Clark
+of the Percy Schmeiser Decision by E. Ann Clark

 UK farmers being led to US-style GM slavery